How to shoot the Moon

 If the photo is taken using a big f/number, it’s possible to give the Moon a ‘starburst’ effect.
 If you’re getting this effect unknowingly and would prefer a more rounded Moon you’ll need to take a slightly quicker photo and use a smaller f/number.

 Jonathan Ives runs photography courses and safaris with Chris Bray Photography.
-His photos have appeared in AG and AG Outdoor.
+His photos have appeared in AG and Australian Geographic Adventure.
 He has a Bachelor of Science in Advanced Biology and a Master of Arts.
 Chris Bray Photography also runs one-day photography workshops in capital cities around Australia.
 Find out more.